 Whilst there is nothing illegal about using fear tactics to sell products, and, if you have a product that addresses a particular threat then the most appropriate time to market it is when the threat is in the news because that is when it can help most people.
 Likewise, it is not an exaggeration to say that ransomware can cause quite significant disruption.
 However, ransomware is a pan-organizational problem and cannot be solved by a single product or even a range of products without significant cultural change also being implemented in an organization.

 My hasty and totally unscientific investigation has drawn me to the conclusion that the simultaneous promotion of multiple 'magic' products all, quite legitimately, pointing to the single threat of ransomware but addressing different niche aspects of the problem has resulted in the dual effects of 'analysis paralysis' coupled with what marketers sometimes refer to as the 'FUD Factor' (when selling by fear, uncertainty and doubt fails to create fun, usefulness and delight in your customers).
 The drawback to using fear, uncertainty and doubt (FUD) as a sales tactic for scarce events is that, when the stated or implied threats fail to materialise over time, the decisionmaker frequently reacts by withdrawing budgeting or support from future initiatives.
 If you then compounded this by the fact that, viewed from the CEO's perspective, the hundreds of clearly very diverse products, cannot possibly all answer his or her ransomware prayers has led to a situation where minions are continuously tasked to evaluate options and decision and action is never taken.

 Therefore, without wanting to confuse matters still further here are four things that every ceo should know about ransomware.

-To download the white paper, please complete the form opposite.
+To download the white paper, please complete the following information.